The Deadly Spawn: Plot

 Two campers are nearby when a meteor falls to Earth.
-When they investigate, they are attacked and eaten by a bizarre life form that emerges from the crashed rock.
+When they investigate, they are attacked and eaten by a lifeform that emerges from the crashed rock.

-A house near the crash site is the home of Sam (James Brewster) and Barb (Elissa Neil), who are set to venture out of town, and their two children, college student and budding scientist Pete (Tom DeFranco) and his younger brother Charles (Charles George Hildebrandt), a monster movie fan.
-Visiting are Aunt Millie (Ethel Michelson) and Uncle Herb (John Schmerling).
+A house near the crash site is the home of Sam and Barb, who are set to venture out of town, and their two children, college student and budding scientist Pete and his younger brother Charles, a monster movie fan.
 When a rainstorm sets in, Sam goes downstairs to check the basement for flooding and is eaten by the bizarre monstrosity.
 Barb suffers the same fate when she goes looking for him.
+Visiting are Aunt Millie and Uncle Herb, who think Sam and Barb have left for their trip.

-Pete sets up a study date with classmates Ellen (Jean Tafler), Frankie (Richard Lee Porter), and Kathy (Karen Tighe).
-Uncle Herb, a psychologist, and also preparing for a conference, wants to investigate Charles's interest in the macabre, and he holds a brief interview with the boy before he falls asleep in the living room.
-Aunt Millie heads over to her mother Bunny's (Judith Mayes) house for a luncheon with her retired friends.
+Pete sets up a study date with classmates Ellen, Frankie, and Kathy.
+Uncle Herb, a psychologist, and also preparing for a conference, wants to investigate Charles' interest in the macabre, and he holds a brief session with the boy before he falls asleep in the living room.
+Aunt Millie heads over to her mother Bunny's house for a luncheon with her retired friends.
 When an electrician arrives to investigate a circuit breaker malfunction in the basement, Charles dons a costume and goes down to scare him.
 There, he discovers the basement is infested with slug-like creatures feasting on the electrician's and his mother's remains, guarded by their huge mother, the monster from the meteor crash.
 After realizing that the eyeless creatures react to sound, he stands silently, escaping his parents' fate.

 Meanwhile, Ellen and Frankie have discovered one of the tadpole creatures dead on the way over to the house, and deem it unlike any animal on Earth when they dissect it.
-Science fiction fan Frankie hypothesizes that the creature could be from outer space, but hard-nosed scientist Pete dismisses that theory.
+Frankie hypothesizes that the creature could be from outer space, but the hard-nosed Pete dismisses that theory.
 At Bunny's house, Millie arrives and they prepare the luncheon, unaware that the spawn have infested the house.
 When her guests arrive, the spawn creatures emerge and attack them.
 The women fight back and manage to escape in Millie's car.